Leslie Munday

 Articles I have published

 This page contains links to articles that I have published to various business analysis sites and to linkedIn.
-In particular, many of these articles can be viewed on the Modern analyst website.
-A great source for business analysis information.

 Using Agile In A Quality Driven Environment